lokesh-tr/gsoc24/README.md

 - Thanks to @plemarquand for testing out the very first implementation of my project.
 I certainly didn't expect that.
 And, it did give me a boost in confidence that the community is very welcoming and also motivated me that I'm in my right direction.
 Also, Thanks to you for offering me some initial guidance on writing end-to-end test cases in vscode-swift and also for reviewing my PRs.

-- Thanks to @douglas-gregor and @rintaro for making me realise that you guys have already started finding use cases of my work in your own projects.
+- Thanks to @douglas_gregor and @rintaro for making me realise that you guys have already started finding use cases of my work in your own projects.
 I certainly didn't expect that the design decision which me and my mentors made would have immediate benefits to the community in its own way.

 - Thanks to @Matejkob and @parispittman for encouraging me to present my project in conferences whenever and wherever possible.